OnkarRuikar/bt-macro-remote/README.md

 # Bluetooth macro remote

 The project builds a remote control that can send media key inputs and run macros on computer.
 This is similar to macro keyboard / macroboard.
 Instead of keyboard we are going to use a remote control.
+The device can be assembled without doing soldering.

-The media keys work on any device that accepts Bluetooth HIDs. **
+The media keys work on any device that accepts Bluetooth HIDs: **

 - Computer (with Bluetooth on motherboard or dongle)
 - Smart phones